MicrosoftDocs/azure-ai-docs/articles/machine-learning/v1/how-to-monitor-datasets.md

 See the [Python SDK reference documentation on data drift](/python/api/azureml-datadrift/azureml.datadrift) for full details.

-The following example shows how to create a dataset monitor using the Python SDK
+The following example shows how to create a dataset monitor using the Python SDK:

 ```python
 from azureml.core import Workspace, Dataset